Sapphic, Lesbian and WLW Erasure in Polyamory, Kink, and Other Alternative Sexuality Communities

 [1] In swinging, the term is sometimes used more broadly to refer to single women who are willing to play sexually with couples.
 That’s not what we’re talking about here.

 [2] There is some debate in the community over whether there is any such thing as a male unicorn.
-Some believe there is, others believe that unicorn hunting is a strictly gendered phenomenon.
+Some believe there is, others believe that couples looking for unicorns is a strictly gendered phenomenon.
 I have seen a male unicorn be referred to as a “Pegasus” or a “Dragon”, but these terms don’t seem to have caught on very widely.
 In this post, I will sometimes use “she/her” pronouns to refer to unicorns as that is by far the most common iteration of this trope.
-However, the advice here applies no matter the genders of the couple or the incoming partner.
+However, the advice here and the bad things about unicorn hunting apply no matter the genders of the couple or the incoming partner.

 [3] Three-person romantic relationship, also sometimes called a “throuple.”

 Did you have two partners, who then met and also happened to fall for each other?
 Or maybe you were one of two partners to a hinge person, then you also fell for your metamour.
 Perhaps you and your partner made a friend or started a casual sexual relationship with a lovely someone, and romantic feelings developed between all three of you.
-Or possibly you’re currently partnered and just open to the idea of a triad or another group relationship, if the right person comes along.
+Or possibly you’re just theoretically open to the idea of a triad or another group relationship, if the right person/people come along.

 If any of these situations, or something like them, match yours then I am not talking to you.
 Your situation (or hypothetical situation) is what I’d call an organically formed triad.
 There’s nothing whatsoever wrong with those!

-If, however, you’re a couple who has recently (or not so recently) opened up your relationship and decided that what you really want is to find a unicorn – a bisexual woman to form a closed triad with you both, I’m talking to you.
+If, however, you’re a couple who has recently (or not so recently) opened up your relationship and decided that looking for a unicorn—a bisexual woman to form a closed triad with you both—is what you want, I’m talking to you.
 I’m going to be as kind as I can, but I’m also going to say some things you might not want to hear.
-I gently challenge you to make it to the end of the post with an open mind and consider whether you think I make any good points.
+I gently challenge you to make it to the end of this breakdown of the bad things about unicorn hunting with an open mind and consider whether you think I make any good points.

 The purpose of this post is to educate and encourage you to think more critically about this dynamic.
 It is not to berate you, scold you, or push you away from the polyamorous community.